avyboy/aresmush/articles/mush_101.md

 Or someone might ask on the public channel:

-> <Public> Hanna wonders if anyone's up for a scene?
+> &lt;Public&gt; Hanna wonders if anyone's up for a scene?

 Then all you have to do is say 'yes' and chat OOCly with them to figure out where to go for the scene.
 (There's nothing wrong with paging other people too - just don't be too discouraged if they're busy doing other things.)